tinmancoding/tdd-mcp/aidocs/PRD-initial.md

 # File-based implementation
 class FileSystemRepository(TDDSessionRepository):
     # Implements all abstract methods using JSON files and lock files

+# In-memory implementation for testing
+class InMemoryRepository(TDDSessionRepository):
+    # Implements all abstract methods using in-memory storage
+    # Used when TDD_MCP_USE_MEMORY_REPOSITORY environment variable is set
 ```

 ### Session Management